Dwight Yearwood

 Yearwood has represented his country in marathons in New York (1987, 1988, and 1989) and in Barbados (1991, 1995).
 In 2008, Yearwood received a lifetime achievement award, the Alexander B. Chapman Award from Oliver Chapman, the former Trinidad and Tobago Olympic Committee President watched by President George Maxwell Richards.

-Yearwood developed Polio shortly after his birth.
+Yearwood developed polio shortly after his birth.
 The disease left him with a permanent physical disability and a speech impediment.
 He was placed in the care of his grandmother who became his source of strength and who taught him to do his best to be self-reliant as far as possible.
-Dwight Yearwood's inspiring story has been captured in the book, Dwight Yearwood – Polio…He survived and conquered by Anton LaFond.
+Dwight Yearwood's story has been captured in the book, Dwight Yearwood – Polio…He survived and conquered by Anton LaFond.